OpenEvalProject/evals/manuscripts/elife-84691/v1/manuscript.md

 ## Results

-## Feasibility study
+### Feasibility study

 Participants receiving a placebo they thought was personalised reported nearly twice the reduction in pain intensity (38%; standardised β=−0.50 [−1.08, 0.08], p=.044) and unpleasantness (41%; β=−0.52 [–1.04, –0.001], p=.025, Figures 4 and 5) as those in the control group (19% and 27%, respectively).

 ![Figure 4.](https://cdn.elifesciences.org/articles/84691/elife-84691-fig4-v1.jpg)

-**Figure 4.:** A) and unpleasantness (B; N=17).The placebo effect was calculated as ratings with the machine off – machine on.
+**Figure 4.:** The placebo effect was calculated as ratings with the machine off – machine on.
 Black dots show means, coloured dots show individual raw scores, violin widths show frequency, and error bars show 95% confidence intervals.

 ![Figure 5.](https://cdn.elifesciences.org/articles/84691/elife-84691-fig5-v1.jpg)

-**Figure 5.:** A) and unpleasantness (B).Large coloured dots show means, small coloured dots show individual scores, and error bars show 95% confidence intervals.
+**Figure 5.:** Large coloured dots show means, small coloured dots show individual scores, and error bars show 95% confidence intervals.

-## Confirmatory study
+### Confirmatory study

-## Pre-registered findings: Pain ratings and side effects
+#### Pre-registered findings: Pain ratings and side effects

 Consistent with our predictions, participants in the personalised group showed stronger placebo effects than those in the control group on pain intensity (standardised β=−0.20 [–0.36, –0.04], p=.013) and unpleasantness (β=−0.24 [–0.41, –0.08], p=.003, Figures 6 and 7).
 Participants receiving a machine that they thought was personalised reported an average reduction of 5.8 points in pain intensity (11% from baseline) and a 7.3-point reduction in unpleasantness (16%), compared to the control group decrease of 1.4 points (3%) for both.
 The ratings of pain intensity and unpleasantness on each trial correlated nearly perfectly (r(678)=.91 [.89, .92], p<.001); we therefore focus on pain intensity ratings, but all effects were also found in pain unpleasantness (see Appendix 1).
 Several participants in both groups also reported increases in pain ratings from using the machine.

 ![Figure 6.](https://cdn.elifesciences.org/articles/84691/elife-84691-fig6-v1.jpg)

-**Figure 6.:** A) and unpleasantness (B; N=85).The panels show changes calculated as ratings with the machine off – machine on.
+**Figure 6.:** The panels show changes calculated as ratings with the machine off – machine on.
 Black dots show means, coloured dots show individual raw scores, violin widths show frequency, and error bars show 95% confidence intervals.

 ![Figure 7.](https://cdn.elifesciences.org/articles/84691/elife-84691-fig7-v1.jpg)

-**Figure 7.:** A) and unpleasantness (B).Large coloured dots show means, small coloured dots show individual scores, and error bars show 95% confidence intervals.
+**Figure 7.:** Large coloured dots show means, small coloured dots show individual scores, and error bars show 95% confidence intervals.

 Finally, participants in both groups showed similarly low rates of side effects when using the placebo machine (βgroup=0.31, p=.56).

-## Exploratory findings: Individual-level moderators of the placebo effect
+#### Exploratory findings: Individual-level moderators of the placebo effect

 Several personality traits moderated the personalisation placebo effects.
 Need for uniqueness moderated the increase in placebo analgesia in the personalised group (βinteraction=–0.02 [–0.03, –0.003], p=.014; Figure 8A).
 Participants with a greater need for uniqueness benefitted more from the sham personalised placebo than those in the control group.